-Notes: i) Responses are weighted to provide representative results for each region. ii) QI3: Multi code accepted.
-Not read out.
+Notes: i) Responses are weighted to provide representative results for each region.

 There are some variations by sector.
 Figure 4.4 shows the four most commonly cited reasons by sector.
 Firms in Production (42%), Construction (36%) and Business Services (47%) are more likely than average to cite deadlines or client demand as a reason for presenteeism.
 Firms in Hospitality are much more likely to report being short staffed as a reason (24% compared to an average of 17%).
 Firms in Other Services are also more likely than average to report this reason (21%).
 Workplace culture was more likely to be a reason in Wholesale and Retail firms than average (18% compared to the average of 14%).
 Firms in Hospitality are most likely to cite financial reasons for presenteeism (38% compared to an average of 26%).